cwcyau/group-information/README.md

 ### Internal and external roles

-As a senior academic, I have a number of university and national roles:
+As a senior academic, I have a number of university and national roles which occupy a significant portion of my time.
+This currently includes a formal commitment of 30% of my time at Health Data Research UK where I serve as Deputy Programme Director for Capacity Building.

-- NDWRH, People & Resources Committee
-- MRC, Better Methods, Better Research Panel Member
-- MRC, Molecular & Cellular Medicine Board Member
-- Health Data Research UK, Deputy Director for Capacity Building
-- MHRA, Scientific Advisor
-- Singula Bio, Scientific Advisor

 ## Group members